2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 Fall

-Autumn is my favorite time for elopements in the national park.
+Autumn is my favorite time for elopements in the valley.
 The summer crowds are finally gone and the valley has quieted down.
 With cooling temperatures come the fall colors painting the valley with an array of reds, yellows and oranges.
 The waterfalls are mostly dried up by this point, but there will be a trickle of water coming from Bridalveil and Nevada Falls.
 Mid-late October is the ideal time for autumn colors, and my busiest month for weddings in the park.

 • In fall, the average temperature in the Yosemite high country ranges from H57°F/L26°F in October to H40°F/L12°F in December.
 In the valley, temperatures range from H71°F/L41°F in October to H46°F/L28°F in December.